PaulHJoo/Blog/src/blogs/internet-zoo/internet-zoo.md

 Obviously the solution here would be to have more fine-grained control over the subnetwork size.
 Enter stage left, CIDR (Classless Inter-Domain Routing).

 As the name suggest, CIDR does away with classes and allows for an IP Address to be separated on any bit.
 Taking our previous example, the class C subnet had 24 bits allocated to the Network Address and upgrading to class B meant allocating 16 bits.
-That’s an 8 eight jump which is why there were so many wasted IP Addresses.
+That’s an 8 bit jump which is why there were so many wasted IP Addresses.

-Using CIDR you would be able to accommodate more devices by allocating 23 bits to the Network Address, which would allow for 512 (2<sup>9</sup> but really 510) devices.
+Using CIDR, you would be able to accommodate more devices by allocating 23 bits to the Network Address, which would allow for 512 (2<sup>9</sup> but really 510) devices.
 Much more fined grained and efficient use of IP Addresses.

 To indicate how many bits you’re allocating to the Network Address we use something called CIDR notation.
 Simply take the IP Address and add a slash with the number of bits for the Network Address, e.g. 172.16.81.0/24.